hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/04_quasi_alignment_salmon.md

 done

 ```

+Note, that we are **adding a couple of new parameters**:

+* `-p`: specifies the number of processors or cores we would like to use for **multithreading**
+* `--numBootstraps`: specifies computation of bootstrapped abundance estimates. **Bootstraps are required for isoform level differential expression analysis for estimation of technical variance**.

 > _**NOTE:** `--numBootstraps` is necessary if performing **isoform-level differential expression analysis** with Sleuth, but not for gene-level differential expression analysis.
 Due to the statistical procedure required to assign reads to gene isoforms, in addition to the random processes underlying RNA-Seq, there will be **technical variability in the abundance estimates** output from the pseudo-alignment tool [[2](https://rawgit.com/pachterlab/sleuth/master/inst/doc/intro.html), [3](https://www.nature.com/articles/nmeth.4324)].
 Therefore, **we would need technical replicates to distinguish technical variability from the biological variability**.
 >
 > The bootstraps estimate technical variation per gene by calculating the abundance estimates for all genes using a different sub-sample of reads during each round of bootstrapping.
 The variation in the abundance estimates output from each round of bootstrapping is used for the estimation of the technical variance for each gene.